 Like tiles, apply sealers or top coatings to add an amount of sheen and protect the surface from staining by oil and other greasy substances.
 Read more about our guide on the different paver patio ideas here.

-The use of slate patio slabs is the most common option for outdoor hardscapes because of the cleaner look and larger coverage that reduces the installation time and use of adhesives.
+Slate patio slabs are the most common option for outdoor hardscapes because of the cleaner look and larger coverage that reduces the installation time and use of adhesives.

-The large-sized slate stones also mean they are heavier than your typical slate tiles and pavers, preventing them from moving out of place.
+Large-sized stones also mean they are heavier than your typical tiles and pavers, preventing them from moving out of place.
 This makes them ideal for the front porch or steps leading to the house entryway.

-Traditionally, a slate stone or block is classified as a slab if it has a surface area of 100 square inches and that anything under 100 square inches is sold as pavers.
+Traditionally, a stone or block is classified as a slab if it has a surface area of 100 square inches, and anything under 100 square inches is sold as pavers.

-Though, in practice, the difference between pavers and slabs becomes blurred as some suppliers would label slates over 100 square inches as pavers.
+However, in practice, the difference between pavers and slabs becomes blurred as some suppliers label slates over 100 square inches as pavers.

-To distinguish the difference from other slate patio ideas, it is better to focus on the thickness and function of the slate.
-Slate patio slabs are larger than tiles and pavers but usually have the same thickness as slate tile.
+To distinguish the difference from other slate patio ideas, it is better to focus on the thickness and function of the material.
+Slabs are larger than tiles and pavers but usually have the same thickness as tiles.

 Slate Chip Patio

-Slate chips are thin pieces of slate with an average size of 1” to 3” in diameter.
+Slate chips are thin pieces with an average size of 1” to 3” in diameter.
 Like gravel stones, they are usually laid out as path or border materials.

-Some alternatives to slate that can have a similar appearance are ceramic or porcelain tiles, fiber cement tiles, stained concrete, flagstone or clay tile flooring.
+Some alternatives to slate that have a similar appearance are ceramic or porcelain tiles, fiber cement tiles, stained concrete, flagstone, or clay tile flooring.

 Can You Paint A Concrete Patio To Look Like A Slate?